 |Year 6 and more:||Employers in their 6th year or more of being subject to UHI previously will pay an EMAC rate of 0.51% (0.0051)|

-Employers that paid EMAC rate of 0.24% or 0.34% in 2017 will pay a rate of 0.51% for calendar year 2018, except for those meeting exempt or reduced rate criteria.
+Employers that paid EMAC rate of 0.36% in 2018 will pay a rate of 0.51% for calendar year 2019, except for those meeting exempt or reduced rate criteria.
 Employers operating within 3 years following the “Newly Subject” status as of MGL 151A, pay at rates of 0.18% and 0.36% respectively.